 Chicago Botanic Garden Veteran Internship Program

 The Veteran Internship Program (VIP) is a dynamic internship program for military veterans consisting of career exploration and mentoring, employment skills development, and job readiness assistance.
 Interns will work 30 hours a week in a designated area suited to their career path or interests.
 Salary consists of an hourly wage of $15 per hour with a $50 per week travel allowance.
 Interns will receive a boots allowance, rain gear, and curriculum materials.
 Veterans are encouraged to apply by March 14, 2021.

 The Remote Intern will assist staff who implement grant-making strategies.
 There are Program Directors for each of the four Foundation focuses: education, community services, medical research and the Jewish community.
 The Remote Intern will work with the Program Directors and Program Associates to conduct background research on relevant issues, attend virtual meetings with the organizations the Foundation supports, attend meetings with staff from other Foundations to discuss collaborative work and undertake special projects as needed.
 Students interested in nonprofits or social outcomes are encouraged to apply.

 Metropolitan Planning Council

-The Metropolitan Planning Council (MPC) is seeking applicants for their Fall 2020 Research Assistant positions.
-MPC will have two paid Research Assistant/Intern openings for Fall 2020.
+The Metropolitan Planning Council is seeking applicants for their Research Assistant positions.
+MPC will have two paid Research Assistant/Intern openings for 2021.
 Research assistants play an important role at MPC, offering essential support for our projects, working with staff on a daily basis, attending meetings, and learning about how urban planning policy works in the real world.
-The priority application deadline is Aug.
-21, 2020, but applications will be reviewed on a rolling basis before and after this deadline.
+The priority application deadline is Jan.
+4, 2021 but applications will be reviewed on a rolling basis before and after this deadline.

 Upkey’s 2020 Virtual Internship Program (VIP)